 So keep that in mind, every time you open a new section of the board, you’ll spawn a set of monsters based on the encounter card.

 Always keep an eye on the cheese wheel.
-It will begin to fill up quickly and before you know it, you’ll go from being neck-deep in cockroaches to staring down a centipede in just a few minutes.
+It fills up quickly and before you know it, you’ll go from being neck-deep in cockroaches to staring down a centipede in just a few minutes.
 It’s constantly going to be growing, and true to Murphy’s Law, it’ll flood the board at the worst possible moment.

 While playing through, you’ll be tempted to use abilities left and right but if you want to survive, it might be a better idea to horde cheese.
 I can’t tell you how many times I used abilities to squash some random enemy only to be stuck in a worse situation on the very next tile.
 Gaining cheese over taking hits may definitely be worth your while.